 There are multiple reasons why the government has chosen to focus on manufacturing.
 The key ones are discussed below:

 - For the past two decades, India’s growth story seems to have been led by the services sector.
 This approach paid off in the short-run, and India’s IT and BPO sector saw a huge leap, and India was often dubbed the ‘back office of the world’.
 However, even though the share of the services sector in the Indian economy rose to 57% in 2013, it contributed to only 28% in the share of employment.
-So, the manufacturing sector needed to be augmented in order to boost employment.
+So, the manufacturing sector needed to be augmented to boost employment.
 This is because the services sector currently has low absorption potential considering the demographic dividend in the country.

 - Another reason to launch the campaign is the poor condition of manufacturing in India.
 The share of manufacturing in the overall Indian economy is only about 15%.
 This is way lower than our neighbours in East Asia.
 There is an overall trade deficit when it comes to goods.
 The trade surplus in services hardly covers one-fifth of India’s trade deficit in goods.
 The services sector alone cannot hope to answer this trade deficit.
 Manufacturing will have to chip in.
 The government is hoping to encourage businesses, both Indian and foreign to invest in manufacturing in India, which will help this sector and also generate employment in both skilled and unskilled levels.

 - To focus on manufacturing is that no other sector seems to have such a huge multiplier effect on economic growth in a country, according to various studies.
 The manufacturing sector has larger backward linkages and hence, growth in demand in manufacturing spurs growth in other sectors as well.
-This generates more jobs, investments and innovation, and generally leads to a higher standard of living in an economy.
+This generates more jobs, investments, and innovation, and generally leads to a higher standard of living in an economy.

 - In construction and specified rail infrastructure projects, 100% FDI under the automatic route has been permitted.

 - There is an Investor Facilitation Cell that assists investors from the time of their arrival in India to their departure from the country.
-This was created in 2014 for giving services to investors in all phases such as pre-investment phase, execution, and also after delivery services.
+This was created in 2014 for giving services to investors in all phases such as the pre-investment phase, execution, and also after delivery services.

 - The government has taken steps to improve India’s ‘Ease of Doing Business’ rank.
 India climbed 23 points in the Ease of Doing Business index to 77th place in 2019, becoming the highest-ranked in South Asia in this index.